Need help with your Discussion

 Total Taxes $11,694 $7,296 $2,066 $1,056

-Prepare a tax memo and draft client letter indicating your recommendation to the Richardsons as to the preferred entity.
-Provide the appropriate tax citations and explain why you believe this method will be the best method.
-Your tax partner wants the material to be provided in an easy to read format for these clients.
+Prepare a tax memo and draft a client letter indicating your recommendation to the Richardsons as the preferred entity.
+Provide the appropriate tax citations and explain why you believe this method will be best.
+Your tax partner wants the material provided in an easy-to-read format for these clients.

 To: Richardson Company